OVERVIEW

 BACKGROUND

-In 2008, an anonymous individual or group using the alias Satoshi Nakamoto introduced Bitcoin, a form of digital currency, via the Bitcoin Whitepaper.
-The year 2009 marked the launch of Bitcoin as open-source software, ushering in the era of decentralized digital money.
-Bitcoin operates without reliance on a central authority or governing entity, enabling direct peer-to-peer transfers among users over the Bitcoin network, without requiring intermediaries.
-Network nodes validate these transactions using cryptographic techniques and record them in a transparent and widely accessible ledger known as the blockchain.
+In 2008, an anonymous individual or group known as Satoshi Nakamoto introduced Bitcoin, a decentralized digital currency, through the Bitcoin Whitepaper.
+Bitcoin was officially launched as open-source software in 2009, marking the beginning of a new era in digital currency.
+Bitcoin operates without reliance on any central authority, allowing direct peer-to-peer transfers between users over the Bitcoin network without the need for intermediaries.
+Transactions are validated by network nodes using cryptographic techniques and recorded on a transparent, immutable ledger known as the blockchain.

 DUE DILIGENCE

-Prior to the launch of 1Bitcoin.ca, due diligence was conducted and determined that Bitcoin is unlikely to be deemed a security or derivative under Canadian securities legislation.
-Our analysis included, but was not limited to, a review of the following publicly available information:
+Prior to the launch of 1Bitcoin.ca as a non-custodial platform, thorough due diligence was conducted, concluding that Bitcoin is unlikely to be considered a security or derivative under Canadian securities legislation.
+This analysis included a review of several key factors, such as:

-(i) The liquidity and market depth of the national and global Bitcoin markets, as well as the total market capitalization of Bitcoin as a whole.
-This includes the supply and demand of Bitcoin, and its maturity as an asset;
+(i) The liquidity and market depth of the national and global Bitcoin markets, including the total market capitalization, supply, demand, and Bitcoin’s maturity as an asset;

-(iii) Material technical risks associated with Bitcoin, including any code defects, security breaches, and other threats concerning Bitcoin and its supporting blockchain (such as the susceptibility to hacking and impact of forking), or the practices and protocols that apply to them;
+(iii) The technical risks associated with Bitcoin, including potential code defects, security vulnerabilities, and other threats to the Bitcoin blockchain, such as susceptibility to hacking or the impact of potential forks;

 ADDITIONAL RISKS AND INFORMATION

-Similar to all cryptocurrencies, Bitcoin carries inherent risks, which encompass aspects like volatility, liquidity, limited historical data, demand fluctuations, the potential for forks, coding imperfections, regulatory considerations, electronic trading vulnerabilities, and cybersecurity concerns.
-For further insights into the general risks associated with cryptocurrencies, please consult the 1Bitcoin.ca Platform Risk Statement.
+As with all cryptocurrencies, Bitcoin carries inherent risks.
+These risks include, but are not limited to, volatility, liquidity challenges, limited historical data, demand fluctuations, the potential for forks, coding imperfections, regulatory uncertainties, and vulnerabilities associated with electronic trading and cybersecurity.
+For further details on the risks associated with cryptocurrencies, please refer to the 1Bitcoin.ca Platform Risk Statement.

 © Copyright 2024 1Bitcoin Inc. All rights reserved.